-The Reliability Standard was determined by the Panel as part of its CRR32 and is reproduced in Appendix D of this Issues Paper.
+The Reliability Standard was determined by the Panel as part of its CRR9 and the new standard is reproduced in Appendix D of this Final Report.

 2.1.2 Reliability Standard - form of the Standard

 The form of the Reliability Standard is the method by which reliability is measured.
 The NEM Reliability Standard is an output-based measure expressed in terms of 'maximum permissible unserved energy (USE)'.
 This form of standard is also an expression of risk - the maximum allowable level of electricity at risk of not being supplied to consumers in any region.